Arnold2006/Batch_Image_Resizer/README.md

 # Image Resizer

-A 1-click Pinokio launcher for [Image Resizer](https://github.com/Arnold2006/Image_Resizer) — a Python desktop GUI application that batch-resizes images to a target size on the longest side while preserving aspect ratio.
+A 1-click Pinokio launcher for [Image Resizer](https://github.com/Arnold2006/Image_Resizer) — a modern dark-themed Python desktop application for batch resizing images while preserving aspect ratio.

 ## What the App Does

-Image Resizer lets you select multiple images at once and resize them all to a chosen width/height (512, 768, or 1024 pixels on the longest side).
-It uses Lanczos resampling for high quality output and saves results to a folder of your choice without modifying the originals.
+Image Resizer lets you select multiple images (by browsing or drag & drop) and resize them all to a chosen size on the longest side — 512, 768, or 1024 pixels.
+Output is automatically saved into a `Resized_<size>` folder created next to your source images.
+The originals are never modified.

+After each batch completes the app resets, so you can immediately resize the same images again at a different size without re-selecting anything.

 **Supported formats:** JPG, JPEG, PNG, BMP, GIF, TIFF, WebP

+## Features

+- 🌑 **Modern dark UI** built with CustomTkinter
+- 🖼 **Image previews** — selected files appear as thumbnail cards in a scrollable grid
+- ⬆ **Drag & drop** — drop images straight onto the window (powered by tkinterdnd2)
+- 🗂 **Auto output folder** — `Resized_<size>` is created next to your source files automatically
+- 🔁 **Re-run ready** — after resizing, the app resets so you can pick a new size and go again
+- 📊 **Live progress** — progress bar and counter update as each image is processed
+- ✕ **Per-image removal** — remove individual images from the queue before resizing
+- 🎨 **High quality** — Lanczos resampling, quality 95 output

 ## How to Use